 Meet Greet and Play All Day is designed for mixed instrumentation, so it will provide a great way to not only widen your circle of friends attending Django in June but lend it some instrumental variety as well.
 By the time orientation comes round Tuesday evening you’ll have refreshed your memory on some great jam tunes, warmed up your fingers and met (or re-connected with) your peeps.

 As noted above, Christiaan van Hemert’s guitar classes were very popular when he was here in 2016.
 He thinks hard and well about the challenges students face, then devises focused and effective ways to address those challenges.
 He’ll be applying those skills primarily to violin instruction during Django Camp this year, but on Tuesday he’ll work with guitarists all day.
-Please note that if you are also drawn to our Meet Greet and Play All Day offering, it is likely that Christiaan will offer at least or or two of the guitar classes you see listed below as “special offerings” during our 3rd class period during Django Camp.
+Please note that if you are also drawn to our Meet Greet and Play All Day offering, it is likely that Christiaan will offer at least one or two of the guitar classes you see listed below as “special offerings” during our 3rd class period during Django Camp.

 Here are the classes Christiaan will be offering on Tuesday: